simon-ritchie/apysc/docs_src/source/stage.md

 ## Stage size setting

 Stage class has options to set stage width and stage height (arguments of `stage_width` and `stage_height`).
-These settings will change stage sizes.
+These settings change stage sizes.

 ```py
 # runnable